NEW: SG AI – YOUR AI ASSISTANT FOR TYPO3 – SEO, (IMAGE-) TEXT, IMAGES & MORE!

-The Website Configuration module is our design configurator, which allows you to customize the logo, colors, fonts and font size of your online presence without programming knowledge or administrative rights.
+The Website Configuration module is our design configurator, which allows you to customize the logo, colors, fonts and font size of your online presence without programming knowledge.

 With the design configurator you can easily adapt the colour of your page to your corporate design.
 You create different colour sets and apply them.
 If the company's font, colours and/or logo change, the design can be easily updated without losing content.